George Steinbrenner: Seinfeld caricature

 George Steinbrenner appeared as a character in the situation comedy Seinfeld, when George Costanza worked for the Yankees for several seasons.
 Mitch Mitchell and Lee Bear portrayed the character, and Larry David provided voice-over performances whenever the character spoke.
-Steinbrenner's full face was never shown, and the character was always viewed from the back in scenes set in his office at Yankee Stadium.
+Steinbrenner's full face was never shown, and the character was almost always viewed from the back in scenes set in his office at Yankee Stadium.
 The character appeared in the episodes "The Opposite", "The Secretary", "The Race", "The Jimmy", "The Wink", "The Hot Tub", "The Caddy", "The Calzone", "The Bottle Deposit", "The Nap", "The Millennium", "The Muffin Tops", and "The Finale".

 The fictional Steinbrenner talks nonstop, regardless of whether anyone is listening, and sometimes refers to himself as "Big Stein".
 In "The Wink", Steinbrenner mentions all of the people he fired, saying Billy Martin four times, and mentions then-current manager Buck Showalter, but then quickly swears Costanza to silence.
-Though intended as a joke, two weeks after the episode aired, the Yankees announced that they had parted ways with Showalter.
+Though intended as a joke, two weeks after the episode aired the Yankees announced that they had parted ways with Showalter.

 Steinbrenner's involvement with Seinfeld began when he refused a request to make a cameo appearance and permit a Yankees pennant to appear; the show nonetheless used the pennant.
-A year later, Steinbrenner was asked to permit a Yankees uniform to appear on the sixth-season "The Chaperone".
+A year later, Steinbrenner was asked to permit a Yankees uniform to appear on the sixth-season episode, "The Chaperone".
 The owner was still angry about the unauthorized pennant, and knew so little about the show that after reading the script he believed George Costanza had been named after him as an insult.
 He refused to permit the uniform's use unless the character was renamed.
 After watching the show and enjoying both it and the Costanza character, however, Steinbrenner approved the uniform, and later said he felt the show's portrayal of him was unflattering but essentially accurate to how he was at the time.
 He filmed three scenes for the Seinfeld season 7 finale, "The Invitations", but they were edited out when the time of the episode ran longer than allowed.

 Jerry Seinfeld said after Steinbrenner's death: "Who else could be a memorable character on a television show without actually appearing on the show?
 You felt George even though he wasn't there.
 That's how huge a force of personality he was."